dbridges/cocoa-tlassemble/README.md

 ```

 ###License
-tlassemble can be distributed in accordance to the BSD New license.
-See the header in [tlassemble.m](https://github.com/dbridges/cocoa-tlassemble/blob/master/tlassemble.m) for full license terms.
+tlassemble can be distributed in accordance with the BSD New license.
+See the top of [tlassemble.m](https://github.com/dbridges/cocoa-tlassemble/blob/master/tlassemble.m) for full license terms.